From Academy Bylaws:

-(b) A candidate may also qualify for membership by having been an Academy Award-eligible producer on a picture nominated by the Academy for the Best Picture award.
+(b) have been an Academy Award-eligible producer on a picture nominated by the Academy for the Best Picture award.

-(d) A candidate who has achieved unique distinction, earned special merit or made an outstanding contribution as a motion picture producer may be invited to membership.
+(c) have, in the judgment of the Producers Branch Executive Committee, otherwise achieved unique distinction, earned special merit or made an outstanding contribution as a motion picture producer.

 Proposals must be accompanied by a letter from each sponsor which addresses, as specifically as possible, how the candidate meets one or another of the requirements above.